Package 'osmextract'

 place

 Description of the geographical area that should be matched with a .osm.pbf file.
-Can be either a length-1 character vector, an sf/sfc/bbox object, or a numeric vector of coordinates with length 2.
+Can be either a length-1 character vector, an sf/sfc/bbox object with any CRS, or a numeric vector of coordinates with length 2.
 In the last case, it is assumed that the EPSG code is 4326 specified as c(LON, LAT), while you can use any CRS with sf/sfc/bbox objects.
 See Details and Examples in oe_match().

 name